Ok, we all know that the EU General Data Protection Regulation (GDPR) will come into force on the 25th May 2018.

 If you have no T&C page at all, you can use some of the online generators (google “terms and conditions generator” or “terms and conditions template”), use a premium service like iUbenda, or alternatively take a look at T&C pages on popular ecommerce websites to get some inspiration 🙂

 Needless to say – you definitely need a T&C page now and also a checkout checkbox that users must click (it cannot be “checked” by default).

 Thankfully you can do that from the WooCommerce settings (WordPress Dashboard > WooCommerce > Settings > Checkout > Terms and Conditions > Select a Page):

 Once this is done, the WooCommerce checkout will show a checkbox on the checkout page with default text and a link to the T&C page you selected in the previous step:

-- Create a T&C page if you have none (you can use a T&C generator or copy any T&C page you find on the internet – just remember to change and refine the document for your specific legal agreements and have it revised by a lawyer)
+- Create a T&C page if you have none (you can use a T&C generator or take a look at popular ecommerce T&C pages – remember to refine the document for your specific legal agreements and have it revised by a lawyer)

 - Use the WooCommerce Checkout Settings to add a checkbox to the Checkout page

 Surely, you will need to cover the following: